callum-hart/mono/docs/final_draft.md

     }
 }

 Again on screens larger than 1000px all 3 rule-sets apply.
-And since a min-width of 500px evaluates to true, and is later in the cascade the font-size of a.logo is 16px.
+Since all three conditions are true it is the last in the cascade that takes effect (font-size of a.logo will be 16px).
 Unintuitively it is the cascade and not the breakpoint value that determines the font-size.

 Indiscrete breakpoints are also dependent on specificity.
 In the following example the rule-set with the strongest specificity out-competes the others; regardless of their position in the cascade or breakpoint value: